 • Physiotherapy.

-If there are complaints from the heart, children are prescribed drugs for nutrition of the myocardium and vitamins.
-Most often, babies are prescribed l-carnitine, ubiquinone, panangin and magne B6.
+If there are complaints from the heart, children are prescribed drugs to nourish the myocardium and vitamins.
+Most often, children are prescribed l-carnitine, ubiquinone, panangin and magne B6.

-The most effective treatment OOO is an introduction to the right atrium of the patch
+The most effective treatment LLC is the introduction of a patch into the right atrium

 If LLC is combined with other defects, the child is treated by a cardiac surgeon, since surgery is often required.
-One of the most effective measures when the oval window is open is to insert a probe with a patch into the child's femoral vein.
+One of the effective measures for an open oval window is the introduction of a probe with a patch into the femoral vein of the child.
 When the probe reaches the right atrium, a patch is applied to the window and closes it.
-While it is absorbed within a month, the processes of formation of connective tissue are activated in the septum, as a result of which the oval window closes.
+While it dissolves within a month, the formation of connective tissue in the septum is activated, as a result of which the oval window closes.

 Forecast

-Many parents worry that the "hole in the heart," as they call the LLC, will threaten the child's life.
-In fact, such a problem is not dangerous for the baby and most children with an open window feel quite healthy.
-It is only important to remember some restrictions, for example, in relation to extreme sports or professions, in which the load on the body increases.
-It is also important to examine the baby with a cardiologist every 6 months with an ultrasound examination.
+Many parents worry that the “hole in the heart,” as they call it, will endanger the child’s life.
+In fact, this problem is not dangerous for the baby and most children with an open window feel quite healthy.
+It is only important to remember some restrictions, for example, in relation to extreme sports or professions in which the load on the body increases.
+It is also important to have your baby examined by a cardiologist every 6 months with an ultrasound examination.

-If the foramen ovale remains open after the child is 5 years old, it is most likely that it will not overgrow and will remain in the child for the rest of his life.
-Moreover, such an anomaly has almost no effect on labor activity...
-It will become an obstacle only for obtaining the profession of a diver, pilot or astronaut, as well as for strong sports loads, for example, weightlifting or wrestling.
-At school, the child will be assigned to the second health group, and when a boy with LLC is called up, he will be counted in category B (there are restrictions in military service).
+If the foramen ovale remains open after the child's fifth birthday, it is most likely that it will not heal and will be with the child for the rest of his life.
+Moreover, such an anomaly has almost no effect on labor activity.
+It will become an obstacle only to obtaining the profession of a diver, pilot or astronaut, as well as to strong sports loads, for example, weightlifting or wrestling.
+At school, the child will be classified in the second health group, and when conscripted, a boy with LLC will be counted in category B (there are restrictions during military service).

 Many children with LLC feel quite healthy

-It is noted that at the age of over 40-50 years, the presence of PFO contributes to the development of ischemic and hypertension...
-In addition, with a heart attack, an unclosed window in the septum between the atria adversely affects the recovery period.
-Also, in adults with an open window, migraines are more common and shortness of breath often occurs after getting out of bed, which immediately disappears as soon as the person goes back to bed.
+It is noted that at the age of over 40-50 years, the presence of PFO contributes to the development of ischemic and hypertension.
+In addition, during a heart attack, an unclosed window in the septum between the atria has a negative impact on the recovery period.
+Also, adults with an open window experience migraines more often and often experience shortness of breath after getting out of bed, which immediately disappears as soon as the person goes back to bed.

-Among the rare complications of PFOs in childhood, embolism may occur.
-This is the name given to the ingress of gas bubbles, particles of adipose tissue into the bloodstream, or blood clots, for example, with injuries, fractures or thrombophlebitis.
-Emboli, when they enter the left atrium, travel to the vessels in the brain and cause brain damage, sometimes lethal.
+Among the rare complications of PFO in childhood, embolism may occur.
+This is the name for the entry into the bloodstream of gas bubbles, particles of adipose tissue, or blood clots, for example, for injuries, fractures or thrombophlebitis.
+When emboli enter the left atrium, they travel to vessels in the brain and cause brain damage, sometimes fatal.

-It happens that the presence of an open foramen ovale helps to improve health.
-This is observed in primary pulmonary hypertension, in which, due to high pressure in the vessels of the lungs, shortness of breath, weakness, chronic cough, dizziness, fainting occur.
-Through the oval window, the blood from the small circle partially passes into the large one and the vessels of the lungs are unloaded.
+It happens that the presence of a patent foramen ovale helps improve health.
+This is observed in primary pulmonary hypertension, in which shortness of breath, weakness, chronic cough, dizziness, and fainting occur due to high pressure in the vessels of the lungs.
+Through the oval window, blood from the small circle partially passes into the large circle and the vessels of the lungs are unloaded.

-You can learn even more about the open oval window in the following video.
+You can learn even more about the open oval window from the following video.

-Modern diagnostic procedures are able to reveal even minor deviations, anomalies in the structure of organs and tissues of the body.
-Such opportunities help to start the necessary treatment in a timely manner.
+Modern diagnostic procedures are able to identify even minor deviations and anomalies in the structure of organs and tissues of the body.
+Such opportunities help to begin the necessary treatment in a timely manner.

-However, there are many conditions that do not require immediate therapy or surgery to be identified.
-It is worth remembering for young parents who fall into some kind of panic when they are told that there is a small hole in the place of a fetal message in the heart of a newborn baby.
+However, there are many conditions whose detection does not require immediate therapy or surgery.
+This is worth remembering for young parents who fall into a kind of panic when informed that there is a small hole at the site of the fetal message in the heart of a newborn baby.

-Often when explaining the diagnosis, this is the name of an open oval window.
+Often, when explaining the diagnosis, this is called a patent oval window.

 Anatomical background

-The intrauterine period of its development future child spends in the amniotic fluid.
+The intrauterine period of its development unborn child spends in amniotic fluid.

-Accordingly, there is no need for active breathing, while the lungs are in a closed state.
-The baby receives oxygen through the umbilical cord vessels from the mother.
+Accordingly, there is no need for active breathing, and the lungs are in a closed state.
+The baby receives oxygen through the umbilical vessels from the mother.

-The heart initially consists of 4 chambers and is ready to work for both circles of blood circulation, but the lung tissue does not function.
-Therefore, the right ventricle is practically turned off from activity, and for the life support and development of the fetal organs, nature provides for the discharge of oxygenated blood from the right atrium into the left atrium and further along the large circle of blood circulation to all structures.
+The heart initially consists of 4 chambers and is ready to work on both circulations, but the lung tissue does not function.
+Therefore, the right ventricle is practically switched off from activity, and for the life support and development of fetal organs, nature provides for the discharge of oxygenated blood from the right atrium to the left and further along the systemic circulation to all structures.

-With the birth of a baby and the first cry (inhalation), the lungs expand, the pressure gradient between the chambers of the heart changes, and the embryonic window slams shut.
-In the future, connective tissue grows in this place, only the fossa remains.
+With the birth of the baby and the first cry (inhalation), the lungs expand, the pressure gradient between the chambers of the heart changes, and the fetal window slams shut.
+Subsequently, connective tissue grows in this place, leaving only a hole.

 There are many situations where the closing process is delayed.
-The hole remains open up to 2 years in 50% of babies, up to 5 years in 25% of children.
-Approximately every fourth to sixth adult in the population can live peacefully, unaware of the presence of a similar anomaly in the heart.
+The hole remains open until 2 years of age in 50% of children, and up to 5 years in 25% of children.
+Approximately every fourth to sixth adult in the population can live peacefully, unaware of the presence of such an anomaly in the heart.

-Based on various studies, doctors agreed that the fundamental criterion for alertness in the presence of a message between the atria is not the fact of the presence of a defect, but the age of the patient, the clinical picture and the size of the opening itself.
+Based on various studies, doctors agreed that the fundamental criterion for alertness in the presence of communication between the atria is not the fact of the presence of a defect, but the age of the patient, the clinical picture and the size of the open opening itself.

-If the hole in the newborn in the area of the oval window has a diameter of up to 7 mm, there are no manifestations of violations, then they do not resort to intervention on the heart.
-The kid is observed at the prescribed time.
-After a certain amount of time, a repeated Echo-KG is carried out to assess the dynamics of the size of the open window.
+If the hole in a newborn in the area of the oval window has a diameter of up to 7 mm, there are no manifestations of disorders, then cardiac intervention is not resorted to.
+The baby is observed at the prescribed time.
+After a certain amount of time, a repeat echo-CG is performed to assess the dynamics of the size of the open window.

-If the hole has not closed in the first months and has borderline dimensions (5-6 mm), the doctor may prescribe drugs that improve metabolism in the heart, vitamins and general strengthening procedures.
-Such medication support, good organization of the daily routine and nutrition help speed up the process of overgrowing of a small message between the atria.
+If the hole does not close in the first months and has borderline dimensions (5–6 mm), the doctor may prescribe drugs that improve metabolism in the heart, vitamins and restorative procedures.
+Such drug support, good organization of the daily routine and nutrition help speed up the process of overgrowth of the small communication between the atria.

-An open oval window can manifest itself as cyanosis of the nasolabial triangle when feeding, crying a baby, straining during stool removal.
-The child does not gain enough weight, is capricious, does not suckle well.
+An open oval window can manifest itself as cyanosis of the nasolabial triangle during feeding, crying of the baby, or straining while passing stool.
+The child does not gain enough weight, is capricious, and does not breastfeed well.

-Quite often, the fetal opening between the atria becomes a find only when listening to heart sounds and / or performing an Echo-KG.
+Quite often, the fetal opening between the atria becomes a finding only when listening to heart sounds and/or performing an echocardiogram.
 At the same time, there are no complaints from the parents of the baby.

 Preventive measures

-An open oval window of small size until a certain age of the child is considered a variant of the norm.
+An open oval window of small size is considered a normal variant until a certain age of the child.
 As the baby grows, the hole should close on its own.

-Genetic failures or impaired intrauterine ontogenesis can become a cause that interferes with the normal growth and functioning of the unborn child.
-That is why, while carrying a baby, mothers should think about correct diet nutrition, daily regimen, the use of vitamins and minerals, it is also important to follow the recommendations of the obstetrician-gynecologist.
+Genetic malfunctions or disruption of intrauterine ontogenesis can become a reason that interferes with the normal growth and functioning of the unborn child.
+That is why, while carrying a baby, a mother should think about proper diet nutrition, daily routine, use of vitamins and minerals, it is also important to follow the recommendations of the obstetrician-gynecologist.

-New techniques make it possible to quickly and minimally invasively install a special "shutter" (occluder).
-A synthetic implant is brought to the interatrial septum through a small puncture in the femoral vessel under hardware control with the help of a guidewire, which closes the active fetal message.
+New techniques make it possible to quickly and minimally invasively install a special “shutter” (occluder).
+Through a small puncture in the femoral vessel, under hardware control with the help of a guidewire, a synthetic implant is brought to the interatrial septum, which closes the existing fetal communication.

 Forecast

-Most of the identified cases of PFO in newborn babies further regress and end with complete closure of the interatrial communication in the first 2–5 years of life, without giving obvious reasons for concern.
+Most identified cases of PFO in newborns subsequently regress and end with complete closure of the interatrial communication in the first 2–5 years of life, without causing obvious reasons for concern.

-An open oval hole, which is small, in older children is already considered as MARS (small anomaly of heart development), can limit excessive physical activity and extreme sports for them.
+An open foramen ovale, which is small in size, is already considered in older children as MARS (minor anomaly of cardiac development), and can limit excessive physical activity and extreme sports for them.

-All iLive content is verified medical experts to be as accurate and factual as possible.
+All iLive content is verified medical experts to ensure that it is as accurate and factual as possible.

-We have strict guidelines for the selection of sources of information and we only link to authoritative sites, academic research institutes and, where possible, proven medical research.
-Note that the numbers in brackets (, etc.) are clickable links to such studies.
+We have strict sourcing guidelines and only link to reputable academic sites research institutes and, where possible, proven medical research.
+Please note that the numbers in parentheses (, etc.) are clickable links to such studies.

-If you think any of our content is inaccurate, out of date, or otherwise questionable, select it and press Ctrl + Enter.
+If you believe that any of our content is inaccurate, out of date, or otherwise questionable, please select it and press Ctrl + Enter.

-The gap in the wall between the right and left atrium is the open oval window of the heart.
-Consider the causes and pathogenesis of this phenomenon, methods of treatment and prevention.
+The gap in the wall between the right and left atria is the patent foramen ovale.
+Let's consider the causes and pathogenesis of this phenomenon, methods of treatment and prevention.

-According to international classification diseases ICD-10, congenital communication between the right and left atria is included in class XVII: Q00-Q99 Congenital anomalies (malformations), deformations and chromosomal abnormalities.
+According to international classification diseases ICD-10, congenital communication between the right and left atria is included in class XVII: Q00-Q99 Congenital anomalies (malformations), deformations and chromosomal disorders.

 • Q21.1 Atrial septal defect: